THE LIFE WRITING PROGRAMME

 What is required of me?

-The programme follows a structure of four creative writing courses over two years.
+The programme follows a structure of four terms over two years.
 Weekly seminars of 2.5 hours include a mix of practical writing exercises, discussions, group work, tutor-led feedback and taught sessions.

 You will work closely with two of our experienced tutors, who will meet you for one-to-one tutorials.
 You can also take additional one-day masterclasses with visiting writers if you choose.
 You’ll have the opportunity to read your work – and hear from your peers – at termly student and alumni reading evenings held both online and at Kemptown Bookshop, Brighton.